0x62/soton-efy-notes/Electricity & Electronics/Circuit Theory (3).md

 ## Wheatstone Bridge

+> [!ERROR] This was removed from the curriculum and won't be in the exam!

 A Wheatstone Bridge is an alternative method of measuring resistance by using two [[Circuit Theory (2)#Voltage Divider|voltage dividers]]:

 * One has two precisely known fixed resistors, $R_{1}$ and $R_{2}$